drug-design/course/docs/chapters/molecular-similarity.md

 ### Support Vector Machines (SVMs)

-Support Vector Machines (SVMs) attempt to learn the maximum separating boundary between different classes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/support-vector-machines-svms-b3d820d1'><i class='fa fa-play' aria-hidden='true'></i></button>Support Vector Machines (SVMs) attempt to learn the maximum separating boundary between different classes.
 This is a different approach than that employed by the previously mentioned neural networks that do not optimize the decision boundary if the prediction performance does not change.
 This different behavior is illustrated below.
 SVMs have been successfully applied to the discrimination between drug-like and non-drug-like compounds and also more recently to virtual screening.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer